keme686/wdaqua.github.io/news/_posts/2018-05-27-Meet-our-ESRs:-Harsh-Thakkar.md

 ---
-title: Meet our Early Stage Researchers: Harsh Thakkar
+title: Meet our Early Stage Researchers - Harsh Thakkar
 summary: The second video of our series of interviews to our ESRs.
 ---